LinShiqi047/PatchAutoAugment/README.md

 We use [Kornia](https://github.com/kornia/kornia), a differentiable computer vision library that can be used to accelerate augmentation operations on tensors.

-We are working with the official [Kornia](https://github.com/kornia/kornia)team to integrate PAA into Kornia package.
+We are working with the official [Kornia](https://github.com/kornia/kornia) team to integrate PAA into Kornia package.
 The Kornia-build-in PAA is coming soon.

 ## Example
 First, import PAA module.